Create Schema

 id INTEGER PRIMARY KEY NOT NULL,

--- Column is NOT NULL but property will be nullable
+-- Column is NOT NULL but generated property will be nullable

 phone TEXT NOT NULL,